 The final shot, post-credits, was of Kain, who seems to have spent the past year staring out across the same hill where we left him at the end of the original game.
 There, he heard a voice calling to him, and the Interlude ended.
 With that, we called it a night.
 There’s no more significant a way to end a gaming session than the end of a game, even a short one like the Interlude.

-After we were done with the game for the day, Kyle noticed thought of something nice: despite our jokes, Cecil actually seems to be the happiest, and certainly the most vocationally successful, of the Final Fantasy leads we’re aware of.
+After we were done with the game for the day, Kyle noticed thought of something nice: despite our jokes, Cecil actually seems to be the happiest, and certainly the most vocationally successful, of the Final Fantasy leads that we’re aware of, and be aware that Kyle knows more FF games than me.
 He’s just ahead of, or at least on par with, Firion the snake lover, who isn’t a King but is certainly seems to have ended the game personally content and with a good career.
 While The After Years might yet ruin this for poor Cecil, it’s interesting to see how the series’ characters took an emotional nosedive in the upcoming games.

 Ed.
 It’s at this point in the original blog where I predicted TAY would take only two full-length sessions for Kyle and I, which is just hilarious.